 Individual skill development: Identify users with lower ratings in certain skills for targeted training initiatives.

-Dashboard filters
+Available filters

 Skill profile: Select one or more predefined skill profiles.
 When you choose a skill profile, all skills and chapters included in that profile are considered in the analysis.

 Skills (Priority): Choose specific skills that are most important for your analysis.
 These are highlighted as priority skills in the skill matrix and are marked with a star icon.
+For each selected skill or chapter, set the minimum level learners must have to be shown (levels 0–5).
+Users below the threshold are hidden.

 Skills (Nice-to-have): Select additional skills that are relevant but less critical than the priority skills.
 These are included in the analysis but are not highlighted as priority.